Location is everything, but it’s very difficult to find affordable real estate for your cannabis business in California.

 Because cannabis requires a lot of light, you will also need a greenhouse-specific HVAC system to keep your space ventilated and cool.
 That will add to your footprint and space needs.
 State and local regulations furthermore require your greenhouse to have access to the proper water supply and wastewater disposal facilities; a single cannabis plant can use as much as 22.7 liters of water per day.

-Lastly, when looking at a cultivation operation, get some initial numbers on utility costs.
-If you’re an indoor grower, reducing your cost/kWh by 30-50% will have amazing benefits for your bottom line!
+Lastly, when looking at a cultivation operation, get some initial numbers on utility costs and look into investing in energy efficiency.
+If you’re an indoor grower, reducing your cost/kWh by 30-50% will have tremendous benefits for your bottom line and potentially lead to significant tax savings!

 Retail Cannabis Locations